-ENGL148.
-British Drama 3 sem. hrs.
 Major developments in British drama.
-Analysis and evaluation of representative plays by such authors as Marlowe, Sheridan, Shaw and Pinter.
+Analysis and evaluation of representative plays by such authors as Marlowe, Sheridan, Shaw and authors as Marlowe, Sheridan, Shaw and Pinter.
 The evolution of dramatic form with relation to social and intellectual currents.
 Offered annually.
 Prereq: Jr. stndg.